-Category 1: < 10% coverage
+- Category 1: < 10% coverage

+- Category 2: 10% to < 40% coverage

+- Category 3: 40% to < 70% coverage

-Category 4: 70% to ≤ 100% coverage
+- Category 4: 70% to $\leq$ 100% coverage

 - Normally measuring density requires a quadrat, but to minimize bulky equipment it has been left out of this protocol.
-The unit of measure will be the sampling site, or the 3 meter sampling circle around your boat. - SAV density should take into account only SAV that is rooted into the sediment,
+The unit of measure will be the sampling site, or the 3 meter sampling circle around your boat. - SAV density should take into account only SAV that is rooted into the sediment, rather than uprooted and floating at the surface of the water.

-- rather than uprooted and floating at the surface of the water. - Density should be estimated at low tide when SAV is most visible.
+• Density should be estimated at low tide when SAV is most visible.